Counter

 The Loop of Legacy !

-Midway through my coffee break, I overheard my colleagues marveling at the price of gold—
+Midway through my coffee break, I overheard my colleagues marveling at the surge in the price of gold, assuming it was wealth, as if its shine could liberate them from their debt trap of consumption to provide for further consumption.

 But to what end?